AndrewC101/PokemonTrueRed/README.md

 - Residence of Vermilion are obsessed with a past war with Hoen, they don't take kindly to strangers
 - SS Anne has an NPC who will heal your party for convenience
 - There are several trainers who are particularly strong who are out hunting noobs
 - Chris Chan is hiding in Rock Tunnel and nearly everyone there has something to say about it.
-Get Flash to find him.
+Get Flash to find him
-- Celadon mart has all the best TMs, available as soon as you get there.
+- Celadon mart has all the best TMs, available as soon as you get there
 - In Celadon Game Cornor is Jackpot Jack, he always wins.
-Follow the clues to find out the dark secret he hides.
+Follow the clues to find out the dark secret he hides
 - Celadon Mansion has a lot of updated dialog, the programmer defends the many bugs in his code
 - Trainers in Celadon Gym are having a bit of an argument
 - Silph Co building has the elusive rank S rockets and rocket CEOs, you can never defeat their salaries!
 - Sabrinna gives Psychic TM and can be rematched for as many as you want
 - Koga gives Swords dance TM and can be rematched for as many as you want
 - Cinnabar Pokemon Lab has updated dialog about Mewtwo.
-One of the scientists has gone mad
+One of the scientists has gone slightly mad
 - Cinnabar gym trainers are a cult that worships the great and merciful Missingno
 - Giovanni has a special 6th Pokemon in his final fight, he gives the Hyper beam tm and can be rematched
 - The rival starts to hear voices in his head and go a little crazy